mehtaharsh16/daniel.feldroy.com/posts/thirty-minute-rule.md

 Gently guide the person to others who can help them, or to online help methods.
 Or suggest a time when you will have time to answer their questions.

+### Does it have to be thirty minutes?

+Adjust the duration to best suit your team.
+A common variation is to increase it to 60 minutes.

 ![Sitting at my first computer](/images/6933443849_51316a7cb7.jpg)

 _Sitting at my first computer._